DAIC-tud/docs/content/en/docs/job_submissions/_index.md

 ### Deploying dependent jobs (job chains)

 In certain scenarios, it might be desirable to condition the execution of a certain job on the status of another job.
-In such cases, the sbatch directive `--depenency=<condition>:<jobID>` can be used, where `<condition>` specifies the type of dependency (See table 2), and `<jobID>` is the slurm jobID upon which dependency is based.
-To specify more than one depenency, the `,` separator is used to indicate that all dependencies must be specified, and, `?` is used denotes that any dependency may be satistifed.
+In such cases, the sbatch directive `--dependency=<condition>:<jobID>` can be used, where `<condition>` specifies the type of dependency (See table 2), and `<jobID>` is the slurm jobID upon which dependency is based.
+To specify more than one dependency, the `,` separator is used to indicate that all dependencies must be specified, and, `?` is used denotes that any dependency may be satisfied.

 For example, assume the slurm job scripts, `job_1.sbatch`, ... `job_3.sbatch` need to run sequentially one after the other.
 To start this chain, submit the first job and obtain its jobID: